Comment on page

 Controls should be mounted for everyone to reach and see, especially if a user is seated or standing or short in stature.

-HVAC controls need to be operable without the need to twist, pinch, or grasp any buttons or switches.
+HVAC controls need to be operable without twisting, pinching, or grasping any buttons or switches.

-The ability to operate controls one-handed (or with limited hand function) is important.
+Operating controls one-handed (or with limited hand function) is essential.
 Touch controls are the easiest to use, though large dials can work if resistance is minimal.
 No control should require someone to perform twisting, pinching, or grabbing actions.

 HVAC filter access should be less than 48" (122cm) from the floor.
 This includes any latches to open a filter door.